(Web) Content Management with InterRed

 The entire content production for printed and digital media takes place out of the central content management system InterRed.
 Output-independent workflows can be integrated and media disruptions can be prevented.
 This results in an increased quality of information, as well as in an increase in the speed of production and density of the integrated brand communication.
 More about this can be found in the section Editorial System.

 The basis of all product innovations and developments are the demands of the consumers.
 To rapidly apprehend and serve these is a central market advantage.
 This does not only comprise the creation of new products and information for the areas in demand, but also the combination of already existing ones.
 For this, the intelligence of InterRed does contain an own analysis entity that analyses the behavior of website users and provides important feedback regarding their needs (e.g. referring to read articles, product descriptions, search requests etc.).
-Beside this significant element, InterRed furthermore enables the active use and implicit survey of customer needs (A/B testing).
-Read more details about this in the section Web Reporting.
+Beside this significant element, InterRed furthermore enables the active use and implicit survey of customer needs.

 InterRed combines central, media-neutral content management with intelligent assistants, thereby creating a superior system that efficiently manages data and coordinates their output into various media.
 Multi Channel Publishing becomes reality.
 This multilayered integration is the fundamental basis for company success, which is confirmed by the many successful InterRed customers.
 They are therefore not bound to a certain "first" strategy, but can decide for each individual content whether it should be used "digital first", "print first", "mobile first" etc.